Adrian McLaren

-Adrian Peter McLaren (born 21 April 1980 in Kimberley, Northern Cape) is a South African first class cricketer who plays for Griqualand West.
+Adrian Peter McLaren (born 21 April 1980 in Kimberley, Northern Cape) is a South African former first class cricketer who played for Griqualand West and SW Districts.
 A right-handed batsman, McLaren was the second highest runs scorer in the SAA Provincial Challenge for 2006–07 with 807 runs at 62.07, including 4 hundreds.
-His cousin Ryan McLaren also plays domestic cricket in South Africa.
+He retired in 2014.
+His cousin Ryan McLaren also played domestic cricket in South Africa.